I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_sm_getpersistentbinding_out.md

 ## Members

 `Entry`

 An array of structures of type SMHBA_SCSIENTRY that describes an HBA's bindings between the operating system and the SAS identifiers.

 `HBAStatus`

 The status of the operation.
 For a list of allowed values and their descriptions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff557233">HBA_STATUS</a>.

 `OutEntryCount`

 The total number of mappings that are retrieved.
 This value will be less than or equal to TotalEntryCount.

 `TotalEntryCount`

 The total number of persistent bindings that are associated with the HBA.

 ## Remarks
-        The WMI tool suite generates a declaration of the SM_GetPersistentBinding_OUT structure in <i>Hbapiwmi.h</i> when it compiles the MS_SM_TargetInformationMethods WMI class.</p>
+The WMI tool suite generates a declaration of the SM_GetPersistentBinding_OUT structure in <i>Hbapiwmi.h</i> when it compiles the MS_SM_TargetInformationMethods WMI class.

 ## Requirements
 | &nbsp; | &nbsp; |